Real-world challenges for multi-agent reinforcement learning in grid-interactive buildings

-However, in contrast to ImagenNet's development, a more in-depth collaboration and exchange between researchers in the built environment and computer science would be beneficial to transfer domain knowledge from buildings to controller design on the one hand and facilitate transitioning theoretical findings of algorithms into practice on the other.
-Common venues or guest invitation to each others venues could be established: ACM's BuildSys/e-energy and the ASHRAE/IBPSA communities should explore common pathways for knowledge exchange to ultimately unlock the built environments potential to reduce greenhouse gas emissions.
+We emphasize the need for standardizing computational environments, such as the COmprehensive Building simulator (COBS)~\cite{Zhang2020a}, Sinergym~\cite{Jimenez-Raboso2021}, BOPTEST~\cite{Blum2021}, the Advanced Controls TestBed (ACTB), or CityLearn~\cite{Vazquez-Canteli2019} using a common interface, e.g., OpenAI Gym~\cite{Brockman2016}, and releasing datasets and implementations open source.
+This can help spark a development rush similar to the one that the ImageNet dataset sparked for the deep learning community~\cite{JiaDeng2009}.
+However, in contrast to ImageNet's development, a more in-depth collaboration and exchange between researchers in the built environment and computer science would be beneficial to transfer domain knowledge from buildings to controller design on the one hand and facilitate transitioning theoretical findings of algorithms into practice on the other.
+Common venues or guest invitation to each other's venues could be established: ACM's BuildSys/e-energy and the ASHRAE/IBPSA communities should explore common pathways for knowledge exchange to ultimately unlock the built environment's potential to reduce greenhouse gas emissions.